Looking for an employer of record in Germany? Here’s what you need to know

 Employers in Germany are also required to contribute to the social security system and deduct employee contributions from their wages.

-The total social security contributions are 21.84% for employers and 20.30% for employees, which are broken down as follows:
+The total social security contributions can be broken down as follows:

 Social Security componentEmployer contributionEmployee contribution